QMIND-Team/LanguageWarmUp/Twitter Sentiment Analysis.md

 ## What The Project Was

->The project was a sentiment analysis natural language processing project, where the programmer was interested in developing a sentiment analysis model to
+>The programmer worked on a sentiment analysis project, where they were interested in developing a sentiment analysis model to
 >analyze sentiment of tweets by people in different cities to see if there was a correlation between the number of positive tweets and city.
-In short, the programmer
->was interested in determining in which cities are the citizens happiest.
+In short, the programmer was interested in determining in which cities are the citizens happiest.

 ## Toolkits and Libraries Used for the Project